-As of 2012, the state-waters A season opens January 1 in waters between 175° W long and 178° W long to vessels 60 feet overall length (OAL) or less using trawl, pot, and jig gear, and vessels 58 feet OAL or less using longline gear.
-Harvests between 175° W long and 178° W long will accrue toward the GHL, while harvest in state waters east of 175° W long and west of 178° W long will initially be managed under parallel fishery regulations with harvest accruing toward federal TAC.
-If the state-waters A season GHL has not been taken by April 1, when the federal catcher-vessel trawl B season opens, the state-waters A season in waters east of 175° W long and west of 178° W long and west of 178° W long will close and a parallel fishery will immediately open in those waters.
+As of 2012, the state-waters A season opens January 1 in waters between 175° W long and 178° W long to vessels 60 feet overall length (OAL) or less using trawl, pot, and jig gear, and vessels

+58 feet OAL or less using longline gear.
+Harvests between 175° W long and 178° W long accrue toward the GHL, while harvest in state waters east of 175° W long and west of 178° W long are initially managed under parallel fishery regulations with harvest accruing toward federal TAC.
+If the state-waters A season GHL has not been taken by April 1, when the federal catcher-vessel trawl B season opens, the state-waters A season in waters east of 175° W long and west of 178° W long will close and a parallel fishery will immediately open in those waters.

-Within state waters from 175° W long to 178° W long, the state-waters A season will remain open to vessels 60 feet OAL or less using trawl, pot, and jig gear, and vessels 58 feet OAL or less using longline gear.
-If state-waters A season GHL remains when the federal catcher-vessel trawl B season closes, the state-waters A season will reopen in all waters west of 170° W long until the state-waters A season GHL is reached, or through June 9.
+Within state waters from 175° W long to 178° W long, the state-waters A season remains open to vessels 60 feet OAL or less using trawl, pot, and jig gear, and vessels 58 feet OAL or less using longline gear.
+If state-waters A season GHL remains when the federal catcher-vessel trawl B season closes, the state-waters A season reopens in all waters west of 170° W long until the state-waters A season GHL is reached, or through June 9.
 During this time trawl vessels may not be greater than 100 feet OAL, pot vessels may not be greater than 125 feet OAL, and vessels using mechanical jig or longline gear not greater than 58 feet OAL.